Gael Linn Cup 2004

 The 2004 Gael Linn Cup, the most important representative competition for elite level participants in the women's team field sport of camogie, was won by Munster, who defeated Connacht in the final, played at Silver Park Kilmacud.

 Arrangements

 Connacht defeated Leinster in an exceptional quality semi-final by 3–11 to 3–10.
 Munster defeated Ulster 1–20 to 1–9.
 A goal from Tipperary's Deirdre Hughes helped Munster defeat Connacht by seven points in the final.

 Hughes scored the goal after she was fed by her county colleague Eimear McDonnell, helping Munster lead by 1–8 to 0–5 at half time.
-Cork' Mary O'Connor was selected as the player of the tournament helped by her tally of 0–3 in the final, while Tipperary's Deirdre Hughes, Eimear McDonnell and Limerick's Eileen O'Brien were Munster's heroines as they defeated Connacht by 1–16 to 1–9.
+Cork' Mary O'Connor was selected as the player of the tournament helped by her tally of 0–3 in the final, while Deirdre Hughes, Eimear McDonnell and Ellen O'Brien were Munster's heroines as they defeated Connacht by 1–16 to 1–9.